Sohaib9920/Principal_Component_Analysis/README.md

 ![biplot](./pics/biplot.png)
 ### Decision Boundary using Logistic Regression:
 ![boundary](./pics/boundary.png)
-# Additions in notes
+# Addition in notes
 - In notes, the projection of data X onto the unit eigenvectors V of the covariance matrix C is given by:

   $P = XV$

-  Where each row in X represents a data vector of a training example.
+  Where each row in X represents a data vector (that is, a training example).
   When transposing the matrices, we get:

   $P^T = (XV)^T$